DHrebs/CS361_Microservice/README.md

     LISTEN_HOST = "127.0.0.1"
     LISTEN_PORT = 4444

 If you want to have the microservice running on a computer seperate from where the front end is running, then you can change LISTEN_HOST to the remote IP address of the computer the microservice is running on.
 The LISTEN_PORT can be changed to any port that you want the microservice to listen on.
 Once the desired values for LISTEN_HOST and LISTEN_PORT are set, simply send the data from the front end to the specified IP address and port.
 Data should be sent as a bytestring.
-For example, in Python, if you wanted to retrieve data for Chrysanthemums, this should be formatted as:
+For example, in Python, if you wanted to retrieve data for Chrysanthemums or the European Silver Fir, this should be formatted as:

     data = b"chrysanthemum"
     -OR-